metashell/metashell/3rd/templight/llvm/docs/ExceptionHandling.rst

 and integer pair corresponding to the pointer to the *exception structure* and the *selector value* respectively.

-The ``landingpad`` instruction takes a reference to the personality function to be used for this ``try``/``catch`` sequence.
-The remainder of the instruction is a list of *cleanup*, *catch*, and *filter* clauses.
+The ``landingpad`` instruction looks for a reference to the personality function to be used for this ``try``/``catch`` sequence in the parent function's attribute list.
+The instruction contains a list of *cleanup*, *catch*, and *filter* clauses.
 The exception is tested against the clauses sequentially from first to last.
 The clauses have the following meanings:

 -  ``catch <type> @ExcType``